asyrjasalo/dockoon/bicep/README.md

         -p key_vault_rg_name="$AZ_KEY_VAULT_RG_NAME" \
         -p key_vault_cert_name="$AZ_KEY_VAULT_CERT_NAME"

-Upload `apis.json` and `openapi.json` to the Stotrage Account container `apis` to get the container from 'waiting' to 'running' and get the API Management API created.
+Upload `apis.json` and `openapi.json` to the Storage Account container `apis` to get the container status from 'waiting' to 'running' and also to get the API deployment to succeed.

-The developer portal must be explicitly published in the new API Management, e.g. via Azure portal: API Management -> Portal Overview -> Publish.
+The developer portal must be explicitly published in the API Management.
+To do so via Azure portal, go to API Management -> Portal Overview -> Publish.

 ## Update API only